Germinating the seeds

 Keep the pots at about 65-77 degrees (18-25°C).
 Avoid letting them get above 80°F (27°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.

-Light helps the seeds germinate, so keep them in a bright spot, but not in direct sun.
-A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
+Keep them in a bright spot, but not in direct sun.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 The seeds should begin sprouting in 3 weeks, and can continue for another month.
 Once they sprout, increase the amount of fresh air by opening the bag or container a little more.
 Continue keeping the soil surface moist for the first 3-4 weeks, because since the seedlings have a small root system.
 Avoid dripping water directly on the if possible.